mgheorghe/DASH/dash-pipeline/README-saithrift.md

 Viola!
 You're ready to become a saithrift power-user.
 Rock on bruh!
 # Debugging saithrift Server with GDB
 `gdb` is built into the saithrift server image for easy debugging.
 Server code is compiled with the `-g` flag to include debug symbols.
-The saithrift server source code is available from withint the running Docker container via volume mounts.
+The saithrift server source code is available from within the running Docker container via volume mounts.
 Below is shown some a typical workflow:

 ## Run Interactive saithrift-server container
 This starts the container and opens a bash session instead of running the server like normal.
 The working directory `/SAI/rpc/usr/sbin` contains the saiserver.